SeldonIO/seldon-core/docs/articles/openshift_s2i.md

 # Source-to-Image integration
 To integrate a component into seldon-core the data scientist needs to accomplish two things:

- 1. Create a Docker image from your source code
+ 1. Create a Docker-formatted image from your source code
  1. Wrap your component as a service that exposes REST or gRPC endpoints that follow the seldon-core miroserice API.

 ![wrap](wrap.png)

 To accomplish this we use Openshift's [source-to-image (s2i)](https://github.com/openshift/source-to-image) open source tool.
 S2i allows data scientists to wrap their code using a single command line call that can easily be embedded into a continuous integration pipeline.
 Seldon provides s2i builder images that contain middleware code to wrap the data scientist's component within a REST or gRPC server that respects the seldon-core microservice API.
 All that is needed is for the data scientist to follow a few conventions when creating their component in various languages as will be illustrated below.
+The growing set of  source-to-image builder images can be found [here](https://github.com/SeldonIO/seldon-core/tree/master/wrappers/s2i).

 ## Python
 There are many popular machine learning libraries in python including Tensorflow, keras, sklearn, pyTorch and Statsmodels amongst many others.
 To use the Seldon-Core s2i builder image to package a python model the data scientist simply needs to provide: